healthy-chicken-saladeers/rag_detective/README.md

 At present, LlamaIndex is set up to run a short "build and index" query using Paul Graham’s essay, [“What I Worked On”](http://paulgraham.com/worked.html).
 As we build the application, this will be changed to query the Weaviate store and output to the OpenAI API.

-# Note
+### Note

 * Data for the RAG system is stored in the GCS bucket.
-The only data that is stored in GCS is a [single sample file](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/notebooks/sample_data/www.chooch.com_2023-10-03T15-30-00.csv) for the RAG demonstration, and the [four CSV files](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/tree/milestone3/notebooks/financial_data) that comprise the 2MB of data for the BERT fine-tuning are inside the `notebooks` folder to allow it to be run locally.
+The only data that is stored in GCS is a [sample file](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/notebooks/sample_data/www.chooch.com_2023-10-03T15-30-00.csv) for the RAG demonstration, an [essay](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/src/llama_index/data/paul_graham_essay.txt) as sample data for LlamaIndex, and the [four CSV files](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/tree/milestone3/notebooks/financial_data) that comprise the 2MB of data for the BERT fine-tuning are inside the `notebooks` folder to allow it to be run locally.
 They will be moved to the bucket when we get further with the BERT model.

 * We do not have any `requirements.txt` present since the dependencies are handled by the Dockerfiles.

 * Currently, both Weaviate and LlamaIndex have access to the OpenAI API.
 There are two models that need to be used; the `Ada v2` embedding model and `GPT-3.5`, so depending on how the work is distributed for the data ingestion and the retrieval, one or both of Weaviate or LlamaIndex may use the API.

-# Additional Files
+## Additional Files

-### *UPDATED:* `docker-compose.yml`
+#### *UPDATED:* `docker-compose.yml`

 - **version**: Specifies the Docker Compose file version.